 Harrison is served by 2 schools, including 1 primary, 1 combined.
 The average ICSEA score is 1080, which is above the national average of 1,000.
 Public transport access includes 4 rail stations, 15 bus stops.
 The crime rate in the Unincorporated ACT LGA is low at 1,310 incidents per 100,000 population.

-From an investment perspective, Harrison offers a gross rental yield of 2.3%, rated as low yield.
+From an investment perspective, Harrison shows a gross rental yield of approximately 2.3%, rated as low yield.
 Property prices are near the state median ($1.0M/$1.0M).
 The price-to-income ratio of 7.5x is considered moderate.
 House prices have moved -4.2% year-on-year.
+Population growth of +1.3% year-on-year points to stable demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.